Dori Ghezzi: Kidnapping

-In 1974 Ghezzi became the partner of singer Fabrizio De André and the couple had set up home in Sardinia, where Ghezzi had given birth to a daughter in 1977.
+In 1974, Ghezzi became the partner of singer Fabrizio De André, and the couple set up home in Sardinia, where Ghezzi had given birth to a daughter in 1977.
 On the evening of 27 August 1979, Ghezzi and De André were kidnapped by members of Sardinia's Anonima sequestri, and were held captive in the Supramonte mountains for almost four months before being released (Ghezzi on 21 December, De André the following day) on payment of a ransom, reportedly in the region of 500 million lire, believed to have been raised by De André's family.
 The pair subsequently stated that they had been well-treated by their captors; when the kidnappers were apprehended and put on trial, De André would show understanding and sympathy in his testimony.

 1980s and retirement

 Following the split from Wess, Ghezzi resumed her solo career in 1980 with the release of the album Mamadodori, dedicated to her daughter.
-Piccole donne followed in 1983 and the song "Margherita non lo sa" earned Ghezzi third place at that year's San Remo.
+Piccole donne followed in 1983, and the song "Margherita non lo sa" earned Ghezzi third place at that year's San Remo.
 1987 saw the album Velluti e carte vetrate and 14th place at San Remo with "E non si finisce mai", while her last album Il cuore delle donne, the title track of which became Ghezzi's final San Remo entry (placing 16th), came in 1989.
 Ghezzi and De André married on 7 December 1989.

 Ghezzi retired from her singing career on medical advice in 1990, having developed a serious problem with her vocal cords, and has since made only infrequent and secondary contributions to recordings by other artists.
 De André died of lung cancer in 1999 and Ghezzi has since dedicated herself to preserving and promoting his artistic heritage.
 She is the president of the Fondazione Fabrizio De André.